-If the school is oversubscribed, a waiting list will be held for the whole of the academic year for all year groups and parents/carers can request that their child is added to this list if they are refused a place.
+If the school is oversubscribed, a waiting list will be held for the first term of the year of entry only and parents/carers can request that their child is added to this list if they are refused a place.
 The waiting list will be based on the school's oversubscription criteria and a child's place on a waiting list is subject to change according to additional information received about applications or children being added to the list - so their place on the list might move up or down.
 No priority is given to the length of time that a child has been on the list.
 Children with an Education, Health and Care Plan and Children in Care or children that were previously in care will take precedence over those on the waiting list.
 Children admitted under the Fair Access Protocol will also be given priority over children on the waiting list.